Gaussian16 Linda (multinode)

 Gaussian Scratch

-A faster, but smaller, local /tmp on each compute node is available should users prefer to use that.
+A faster, but smaller, local $TMPDIR on each compute node is available should users prefer to use that.
 It can be more efficient if you have a need to create lots of small files, but space is limited.
-The minimum /tmp on intel compute nodes is 800GB, the largest is 3.5TB.
+The AMD 168-core Genoa nodes in the multicore partition all have a 1.6TB local disk.
+Use this with caution – if you fill the local disk, your job will crash!.

 Gaussian should delete scratch files automatically when a job completes successfully or dies cleanly.
 However, it often fails to do this.
 Scratch files are also not deleted when a job is killed externally or terminates abnormally so that you can use the scratch files to restart the job (if possible).
 Consequently, leftover files may accumulate in the scratch directory, and it is your responsibility to delete these files.
 Please check periodically whether you have a lot of temporary Gaussian files that can be deleted.